aventri/multiprocessing/README.md

-# Proc Open Multiprocessing
+# Multiprocessing

 <img src="https://aventri.github.io/proc-open-multiprocessing/logo.svg" alt="Proc Open Multiprocessing" width="30%" align="left"/>
-Proc Open Multiprocessing (PM) is a <strong>powerful</strong>, <strong>simple</strong> and
+Multiprocessing (MP) is a <strong>powerful</strong>, <strong>simple</strong> and
-  <strong>structured</strong> PHP library for multiprocessing and async communication using streams.<br />
+  <strong>structured</strong> PHP library for multiprocessing and async communication.<br />
-  PM relies on streams for communication with sub processes with no requirement on the PCNTL extension.
+  MP relies on streams for communication with sub processes with no requirement on the PCNTL extension.
+  On Windows MP requires the PHP sockets extension for inter-process communication.

 ---